top of page

 Herming & How to Avoid it!

-Cannabis plants, also known as dioecious for the botanically-inclined, exhibit gendered characteristics.
-Among them, female plants are highly valued for their ability to produce buds rich in cannabinoid content.
+Female plants are highly valued for their ability to produce buds rich in cannabinoid content.
 To ensure the best yield, growers strive to maintain crops free of male plants to prevent pollination of the female buds.

-Despite this effort, all cannabis plants have an inherent drive to reproduce and propagate seeds.
+Despite this effort, all plants have an inherent drive to reproduce and propagate seeds.
 One intriguing way they achieve this is through a process called herming.
 When subjected to certain environmental stressors, female plants can become hermaphrodite, meaning they develop both female and male reproductive parts, allowing them to self-pollinate.

-For growers, the tendency of cannabis plants to herm underscores the importance of providing optimal growing conditions and minimizing stress factors.
+For growers, the tendency of plants to herm underscores the importance of providing optimal growing conditions and minimizing stress factors.
 By doing so, they can help prevent the plant from perceiving threats and shifting its sex, ensuring a higher chance of obtaining desirable, unpollinated female buds.

 According to Perlowin, the primary cause of hermaphroditic plants, commonly known as 'hermies,' is stress.
 These stressors can manifest in various forms, such as insufficient or excessive water, inadequate nutrients, excessive heat, and disruptions to the photoperiod (light exposure), among others.
 Herming can occur at any stage of a plant's life, from its early growth to maturity.

-When a female cannabis plant experiences stress, it responds by developing male flowers to ensure seed production before any environmental threat can harm the plant.
+When a female plant experiences stress, it responds by developing male flowers to ensure seed production before any environmental threat can harm the plant.
 Several factors can trigger this response, including drastic temperature changes, disease or pest infestations, the use of toxic pesticides, and physical damage from aggressive pruning.

 Genetics can also play a role in herming tendencies, with some growers considering plants prone to hermaphroditism as genetically inferior.
 However, Perlowin points out that herming may not be entirely cultivar-specific.
 The same cultivars obtained from different seed companies can yield different results.
 Reputable breeders are more likely to carefully select seeds from genetically robust plants with desirable traits, thereby reducing the likelihood of herming issues.

-In summary, hermaphroditism in cannabis is primarily caused by environmental stressors, but genetics can also influence the likelihood of this occurrence.
+In summary, hermaphroditism is primarily caused by environmental stressors, but genetics can also influence the likelihood of this occurrence.
 By sourcing seeds from reputable breeders, growers can increase their chances of cultivating plants that are less prone to hermaphroditism and possess desirable characteristics.

 hermaphrodite plants, herming, hermies

-What Exactly Is A Hermaphrodite Cannabis?
+What Exactly Is A Hermaphrodite?

 How can growers prevent hermaphroditic plants?

-When female cannabis plants herm, developing male flowers capable of pollination, the entire crop is at risk.
+When female plants herm, developing male flowers capable of pollination, the entire crop is at risk.
 Fertilized female flowers stop developing, resulting in limited flower production.

 To prevent herming, growers must be diligent throughout the plant's growth cycle.
-It starts with purchasing seeds from reputable companies or trusted breeders with knowledge of cannabis genetics.
+It starts with purchasing seeds from reputable companies or trusted breeders with knowledge of genetics.
 Regular monitoring and minimizing potential stressors are crucial.
 Daily inspections are essential to spot any abnormal growth.

 Bruce Perlowin advises closely watching the plants to detect hermaphrodites or pollen, which can adversely affect the entire cultivation.
 Swiftly remove any male flowers that appear.
 If there are only a few, they can be removed, but close monitoring is necessary.
 For plants with many male flowers, it's better to eliminate the entire plant.